ABOUT ME

 CLINICAL EXPERIENCE

-California Licensed Marriage and Family Therapist, Private Practice Psychotherapist, MFT 98716 - Los Angeles and San Bernardino Counties, CA, March 2017 – current
+California Licensed Marriage and Family Therapist, Private Practice Psychotherapist, MFT 98716 - Southern California, March 2017 – current

-Leader of several support groups including "Love Doesn't Hurt", focusing on various issues: Narcissistic Personality Disorder, boundary setting, assertiveness, domestic violence, behavior modification, management of anxiety/depression through mindfulness, and social support.
+Focus on treating: Narcissistic Abuse Recovery, boundary setting, neurodivergence, codependency, assertiveness, domestic violence, behavior modification, management of anxiety/depression through mindfulness, and social support.

-Experience with providing treatment to adolescents, adults and families with trauma, abuse, neglect, grief/loss, anxiety, depression/mood disorders, personality disorders, substance abuse, ADD, special needs, and attachment disorders.
+Experience with providing treatment to children, adolescents, adults, and families around empath support, LGBTQ+, trauma, abuse/neglect, transitions, peer relationships, self esteem, parenting, grief/loss, anxiety, depression/mood disorders, personality disorders, substance abuse, ADHD, Autism Spectrum Disorder, chronic pain, special needs, and attachment disorders.

 Maintain paperwork, contact DCFS and other services as mandated reporter.